Intercity bus service: Greece

 Since Greece's rail network was underdeveloped, intercity bus travel became important in the post-war years.

 The main bus operator in Greece is KTEL.
 It was founded in 1952.

 Ireland

 Generally slower than rail travel with refreshment and toilet stops required on longer routes.

-The main operators in the country are the Bus Éireann and private operators, such as JJ Kavanagh and Sons.
+The main operators in the country are the state owned Bus Éireann and private operators, such as JJ Kavanagh and Sons, Aircoach and Citylink.
 The bus service between Dublin and Belfast is provided by Bus Éireann and Ulsterbus providing frequent service, including direct connections to Dublin Airport.
 Some bus services run overnight.

 Latvia

-Latvia has an extensive network of intercity coaches connecting different cities despite there are no motorways in the whole country.
+Latvia has an extensive network of intercity coaches connecting different cities despite that there are no motorways in the whole country.
 They are generally slower and more expensive than train travel, but offering a more frequent service These intercity coaches have stops at villages en route, providing public transport for rural residents.

 Netherlands

 In the relatively small Netherlands there is a limited number of long-distance routes within the country.
 In 1994, the Interliner-network started with express buses on connections devoid of rail transport.
 Owing to high fares, a dense rail network and other reasons, the Interliner network fell apart into several different systems.
 In 2014, only a limited number of express buses existed as regular public transport usually under the name Qliner.